nmeri17/suphle/README.md

+NOTES
+Does not use any ORMs

+TODO
+Write service container for DI
+Write CLI for programmatic creation of objects

+Template engine

 #Data driven parser against component blocks

 The objects in the first step are for each component.
 Step 1's size equals number of children on the root component.